💡 Disclosure: This post contains affiliate links. If you purchase through these links, we may earn a small commission at no extra cost to you.

 Everything has a home.
 Dumbbells that don't have a designated spot end up on the floor — where they're a trip hazard, a clutter source, and a reason you stop enjoying your workout space.
 Designate the spot.
 Use it every time.

 You don't need a full rack, a cable machine, or a barbell to build real strength.
 These four movements cover your whole body — and all you need is one pair.
 Three days, forty-five minutes each.
+If you're still putting together the rest of your setup, our apartment gym ideas guide shows exactly how to pair dumbbells with other compact equipment without sacrificing any floor space.

 Don't let your dumbbells collect dust.
 "Dumbbell Routines for Beginners and Beyond" is the definitive $9 digital blueprint for building a professional-grade physique from your living room.